kataw/kataw/test/__snapshot__/parser/expressions/async-generator/errors.md

 ✖ The parser expected to find a '}' to match the '{' token here - start: 3284, end: 3285
 ✖ Declaration or statement expected - start: 3286, end: 3287
 ✖ Expected a `;` - start: 3333, end: 3335
+✖ 'await' cannot be used as an identifier here - start: 3378, end: 3384 ✖ The parser expected to find a '}' to match the '{' token here - start: 3389, end: 3389

 ```